 Bullous Wells disease: A subepidermal blister can form in the presence of prominent papillary dermal oedema.

 Differential diagnosis of Wells syndrome pathology

-Bullous pemphigoid: In most circumstances it is the urticarial phase of bullous pemphigoid which may prove difficult to discriminate.
-Eosinophils can be seen to tag along the dermoepidermal junction in conjunction with basal layer vacuolar degeneration
+Bullous pemphigoid: In most circumstances, it is the urticarial phase of bullous pemphigoid which may prove difficult to discriminate.
+Eosinophils can be seen to tag along with the dermoepidermal junction in conjunction with basal layer vacuolar degeneration

 Churg Strauss syndrome: While dermal eosinophilia and flame figures can be seen, this condition is characterised by necrotising granuloma formation and variable degrees of vasculitis.